idealparable/BibleQ/BibleIsAntiSlavery.md

 With yet another black swan fallacy thrown in at the end for good measure.
 I see implications of it in Philemon and Deuteronomy, possibly others among the NT cases too (offhand I forget which and trying to get through this after now a few hours of work on it so let's just move on for now; I've posted about it to past convos on comment sections of this channel in the past).

+[Updated for Bible Seek after draft: Also as I pointed out in a later comment to one last snippet that hadn't originally been included of a quote from this skeptic, this is really just dressing up what I've called the Crusades Fallacy/error in a slavery context.

+That is forgetting that within the limits of freewill, we should EXPECT it to take a VERY long time for the heart-based reform of Christianity to reform the former pagan ways of the West.

+Skeptics act with these objections like Europe just popped into existence anew as soon as it was largely Christianized -- that it had no former stubbornly entrenched attitudes that took time to make progress against.

+But of course it did.
+Warlike ways, or here insistence on slavery, WERE demonstrably entrenched.

+In fact, in the case of the abuses during the Crusades, there are explicit condemnations of such behavior in the Bible that even skeptics are forced to admit are there, both throughout the Mosaic Law and the NT, and many others in the rest of the OT as well, and they were disobeyed for a very long time by the formerly pagan society (which, as well, wasn't instantly Christian 100% anyways).

+So even if the NT had also been extremely clear on its own in isolation from the OT's clearer ban of slavery, this clearly wouldn't necessarily be obeyed at the very least.
+Even if we were wrong that it wouldn't be counterproductive.
+Which it seems it would have to be.

+Also, that's because Christianity needed to first pass the hurdle of being embraced by most in the West i nthe first place.

+The skeptic might be implying that the NT could ban slavery very clearly (again) because that then would be obeyed once Christians did rise to power, but he's missing that if it had done that, quite possibly not enough people would have become Christian in the first place to allow that rise to power -- so the only option was to make it somewhat more cryptic, which is exactly what it did, but still DOES teach it!]

 "Mr. Ortlund, like most excusegeticists, is sitting in the present day and reverse-engineering his bible" Ironically that's what the skeptic is doing, projecting modern definitions of "slavery" onto passages not about it, etc.

+## "Trust Me; I'm A Human!"

-4: Sure the old "humans do what's right" excuse, accidentally undermining all of that "it took so loooooong!" crap.
+4: Sure the old "humans do what's right" excuse, accidentally undermining all of that "it took so loooooong!" excusegetics.

 Humans on their own didn't undo slavery -- only with God's heart-based reform through the successful biblical strategy did that finally get actually accomplished.

 He "knows" slavery is wrong because he grew up in a Christianized society that got this from God.
 Irony.

 "it stands to reason that what harms me as a human would be harmful to others as a human, so I should not do it."
 "Should".
 And yet so many other humans think they "should" look out for number one, compete to be the fittest, etc.

 "This is how the Enlightenment thinkers came up with the idea that slavery is wrong...an idea that had NEVER occurred to any christian thinker in 1,700 years."
 It's the golden rule, popularized in Christianized societies more than it had before.
 Treat others how you want to be treated.
 Pure coincidence!

+## Ancient Times Strawmanning

 5: "The fact that christians today claim to believe that slavery is wrong (but it wasn't in the good old days, right?)"
 Important misconception (or intentional distortion but whatever) -- EBED in general, doing work for someone else, possibly with room and board as the pay (with or without an allowance, though one often was given) instead of a salary, is what was allowed in the "good old days".